kketrinaa/Ketrina_Sterna_Portfolio/README.md

 * [Figma](https://www.figma.com/) - Used for UI prototyping

 ### 💻 &nbsp;Programming Languages
-* TypeScript - Used in Playwright
+* TypeScript - Used for automating tests with Playwright
 * JavaScript
 * Java
 * Python